 By that evening, the only way I could tolerate the pain in my hip was to elevate my foot while I sat on the sofa alternating between cold and heat.
 Forget about walking!
-I almost went to the emergency room the pain was so bad, but instead waited for an appointment with an Orthopedist on Monday.
+I almost went to the emergency room because the pain was so bad, but instead waited for an appointment with an Orthopedist on Monday.

-It was 4 days before I could put weight on my hip and three weeks before I was back to walking normally.
+It was four days before I could put weight on my hip and three weeks before I was back to walking normally.
 The Doctor gave me cortisone, told me it was inflammation, and sent me on my way.
 A second opinion came to the same conclusion – INFLAMMATION!